 Over the course of the past several decades, the world of professional wrestling has given us its fair share of incredible storylines and legendary matches.
 WWE, under Vince McMahon's supervision, has gone onto becoming a globally recognized brand and is growing with each passing day.

-Hogan vs Andre, Austin vs Mr. McMahon, and Shawn Michaels vs Bret Hart are just a few of the greatest storylines WWE has ever produced.
+Hulk Hogan vs Andre 'The Giant', Austin vs Mr. McMahon, and Shawn Michaels vs Bret 'The Hitman' Hart are just a few of the greatest storylines WWE has produced.
 But things don't always turn the way they are intended to be.
 There's no telling when an unfortunate circumstance would creep up and shatter down months and months of immaculate planning.

 Also read: 5 times WWE Superstars forgot the script

-Mordecai went on to defeat fan-favourites, Scotty 2 Hotty and Hardcore Holly on 2 successive PPVs.
+Mordecai went on to defeat fan-favourites Scotty 2 Hotty and Hardcore Holly in two successive PPVs.
 The original plans for him included a long-lasting rivalry that would culminate at The Grandest Stage Of Them All, WrestleMania 21, in a match against The Undertaker.

-This didn't happen though, as the man behind the Mordecai character, Kevin Fertig, got into a bar brawl.
-When Vince McMahon heard of this, he was irate to the core.
-The push was immediately cancelled and Mordecai never appeared again on TV.
+The feud unfortunately didn't go through as planned, as the man behind the Mordecai character, Kevin Fertig, got into a bar brawl.
+When Vince McMahon heard this, he was irate to the core.
+The push was immediately canceled and Mordecai never appeared again on TV.
 A mistake on the part of Fertig cost him possibly a full-fledged Hall of Fame career.